 S.B.
 No. 1318 amends the Business & Commerce Code to impose new restrictions on covenants not to compete for physicians and certain health care practitioners in Texas.
-The bill specifies that such covenants are enforceable only if they meet certain criteria, including not denying the physician access to their patients' lists and medical records, providing a buyout option not exceeding the physician's total annual salary at the time of termination, and allowing for continued care of specific patients during acute illnesses.
-Additionally, the covenants must expire no later than one year after termination and limit the geographical area to a five-mile radius from where the physician primarily practiced.
+The bill specifies that such covenants are enforceable only if they are ancillary to an enforceable agreement and contain reasonable limitations regarding time, geographical area, and scope of activity.
+For physicians, the bill mandates that covenants must not deny access to patient lists or medical records, must provide for a buyout option not exceeding the physician's total annual salary at termination, and must allow for continued care of specific patients during acute illnesses.
+Additionally, the covenants must expire within one year of termination and be limited to a five-mile radius from the physician's primary practice location.

 Statutes affected: